godotengine/godot-website/collections/_article/gsoc-2019-progress-report-2.md

 Since the last update, I've fixed a lot of bugs and made a bunch of simplifications to the design of the cache module.

 * Lots of bug fixes.
-* Reduced the use of synchronisation primitives.
+* Reduced the use of synchronization primitives.
 Greatly reduces the complexity.
 * It's possible to write to files as well now.

 I've ended up straying from the schedule I set for myself in May in that I haven't finished implementing all the unbuffered file IO classes I had planned to, but they aren't strictly necessary for the module to function.